 Dandelion salad with bacon dressing is a popular dish in PA Dutch country, and it is often served as a side dish or light lunch.

 Whether you prefer it hot or cold, bacon dressing is a delicious and easy way to elevate more of your favorite dishes.
+It can be used to add a savory touch to a variety of other dishes.
 Here are a few ideas:

 - Drizzle over roasted vegetables such as Brussels sprouts or asparagus for added flavor.